YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Using Sequential Files
 --------------------------

-YottaDB/GT.M provides access to sequential files.
+YottaDB provides access to sequential files.
 These files allow linear access to records.
-Sequential files are used to create programs, store reports, and to communicate with facilities outside of YottaDB/GT.M.
+Sequential files are used to create programs, store reports, and to communicate with facilities outside of YottaDB.

 +++++++++++++++++++++++++++++++++++++++++
 Setting Sequential File Characteristics
 +++++++++++++++++++++++++++++++++++++++++

-The ANSI standard specifies that when a process CLOSEs and then reOPENs a device, YottaDB/GT.M restores any characteristics not explicitly specified with deviceparameters to the values they had prior to the last CLOSE.
-However, because it is difficult for a large menu-driven application to ensure the previous OPEN state, YottaDB/GT.M always sets unspecified sequential file characteristics to their default value on OPEN.
+The ANSI standard specifies that when a process CLOSEs and then reOPENs a device, YottaDB restores any characteristics not explicitly specified with deviceparameters to the values they had prior to the last CLOSE.
+However, because it is difficult for a large menu-driven application to ensure the previous OPEN state, YottaDB always sets unspecified sequential file characteristics to their default value on OPEN.
 This approach also reduces potential memory overhead imposed by OPENing and CLOSEing a large number of sequential files during the life of a process.

-YottaDB/GT.M does not restrict multiple OPEN commands.
-However, if a file is already open, YottaDB/GT.M ignores attempts to modify sequential file OPEN characteristics, except for RECORDSIZE and for deviceparameters that also exist for USE.
+YottaDB does not restrict multiple OPEN commands.
+However, if a file is already open, YottaDB ignores attempts to modify sequential file OPEN characteristics, except for RECORDSIZE and for deviceparameters that also exist for USE.

 Sequential files can be READONLY, or read/write (NOREADONLY).

 Sequential files can be composed of either FIXED or VARIABLE (NOFIXED) length records.
 By default, records have VARIABLE length.

-UNIX enforces its standard security when YottaDB/GT.M OPENs a sequential file.
+UNIX enforces its standard security when YottaDB OPENs a sequential file.
 This includes any directory access required to locate or create the file.
 If you are unable to OPEN a file, contact your system manager.

 ++++++++++++++++++++++++++++++
 Sequential File Pointers
 ++++++++++++++++++++++++++++++

 Sequential file I/O operations use a construct called a file pointer.
 The file pointer logically identifies the next record to read or write.
 OPEN commands position the file pointer at the beginning of the file (REWIND) or at the end-of-file (APPEND).
 APPEND cannot reposition a file currently open.
 Because the position of each record depends on the previous record, a WRITE destroys the ability to reliably position the file pointer to subsequent records in a file.
-Therefore, by default (NOTRUNCATE), YottaDB/GT.M permits WRITEs only when the file pointer is positioned at the end of the file.
+Therefore, by default (NOTRUNCATE), YottaDB permits WRITEs only when the file pointer is positioned at the end of the file.

 A file that has been previously created and contains data that should be retained can also be opened with the device parameter APPEND.